Where's Waldo? (2019 TV series)

-Where's Waldo? (known outside North America as Where's Wally?) is an American animated children's television series with educational elements based on The Waldo Film Company's 1991 original television series of the same name (produced by DIC Enterprises and HIT Communications) and the characters from the Where's Wally? books by Martin Handford.
-The series is produced by DreamWorks Animation Television and debuted on Universal Kids on July 20, 2019.
-It moved to the streaming service Peacock for its second season on July 10, 2020.
+Where's Waldo? (known outside North America as Where's Wally?) is an American animated children's television series produced by DreamWorks Animation Television, based on the Where's Wally? book series created by Martin Handford.
+It is the second television adaptation of the series, succeeding the 1991 animated series, and incorporates elements from that series.
+The series debuted on Universal Kids on July 20, 2019.
+It moved to the streaming service Peacock for its second season on July 15, 2020.

 Additional episodes of the series aired on December 11 the same year.
 Other media featuring the titular character include the 1991 original animated television series and the series of books.

 Premise

 The series follows young members of the WorldWide Wanderer Society, Waldo and Wenda, who are sent on travel missions by their wizard friend, Wizard Whitebeard.
-Their rival, Odlulu, causes them trouble in their attempts to earn stripes and become wizard-level wanderers.
+Their archenemy, Odlulu, causes them trouble in their attempts to earn stripes and become wizard-level wanderers.